RV travel in Europe? You may think of vacationing with an RV as an American experience, but think again...

 Set out the camp chairs for cocktails with a panoramic sunset view of Florence.

 And to make it better, there is often a bus stop or metro stop close by!
 (They are on the edges of cities, so expect about a 30 minute ride to the center of town.)

 With a camper van (or auto caravan) or RV, you can wander from campground to campground.

 You can shop in local markets for area specialties and cook yourself...

 ...or you can find small local restaurants if you don't want to cook.

 Gas is more expensive, but in general distances are shorter, so this won't be as much of a burden as you might think.

-If you own your RV, there are also sites that will allow you to do an RV swap just like there are home swapping sites.
+If you own your RV, these sites will allow you to do an RV swap.
 If you don't want to worry about changing the voltages etc., this might be a way to go.

 Whether you're a visitor from abroad or a European looking for a new experience, it might just be fun to consider RV travel in Europe.